EighteenZi/rocksdb_wiki/Universal-Compaction.md

 ......
 ```

-Compaction is only triggered when number of input files would be at least options.compaction_options_universal.min_merge_width and number of files as inputs will be capped as no more than  options.compaction_options_universal.max_merge_width.
+Compaction is only triggered when number of input sorted runs would be at least options.compaction_options_universal.min_merge_width and number of sorted runs as inputs will be capped as no more than  options.compaction_options_universal.max_merge_width.

-#### 3. Compaction Triggered by number of files
+#### 3. Compaction Triggered by number of sorted runs
-If for every time we try to schedule a compaction, neither of 1 and 2 are triggered, we will try to compaction whatever files from F1, F2..., so that after the compaction the total number of files is not greater than options.level0_file_num_compaction_trigger + 1.
-If we need to compact more than options.compaction_options_universal.max_merge_width number of files, we cap it to options.compaction_options_universal.max_merge_width.
+If for every time we try to schedule a compaction, neither of 1 and 2 are triggered, we will try to compaction whatever sorted runs from R1, R2..., so that after the compaction the total number of sorted runs is not greater than options.level0_file_num_compaction_trigger + 1.
+If we need to compact more than options.compaction_options_universal.max_merge_width number of sorted runs, we cap it to options.compaction_options_universal.max_merge_width.

 "Try to schedule" I mentioned below will happen when after flushing a memtable, finished a compaction.
 Sometimes duplicated attempts are scheduled.

-See [Universal Style Compaction Example](https://github.com/facebook/rocksdb/wiki/Universal-Style-Compaction-Example) as an example of how output file sizes look like for a common setting.
+See [Universal Style Compaction Example](https://github.com/facebook/rocksdb/wiki/Universal-Style-Compaction-Example) as an example of how output sorted run sizes look like for a common setting.

 Parallel compactions are possible if options.max_background_compactions > 1.
-Same as all other compaction styles, parallel compactions will not work on the same file.
+Same as all other compaction styles, parallel compactions will not work on the same sorted run.